 Portland based photographer Parker Fitzgerald is today making his debut on Ben Trovato with a breath-taking story featuring Jennifer Sullins with Option Models, styled by Randi Whipple.
+Parker Fitzgerald is best known for his commercial work photographing everything from major car brands to obscure kitchen products like splatter screens williams sonoma and kuhn rikon and sur la table are popular brands he's photographed.
 We caught up with the humble photographer, talking about his journey towards becoming a fashion photographer, and how his first Ben Trovato editorial, All Earth Was Once Sky, came to life.

 Parker tells us he had a cursory interest in fashion photography growing up, but has only recently started studying it seriously.
 Before he ever even thought about becoming a photographer, he aspired to be a concept and character designer for games and movies: “I would flip through lookbooks for inspiration and incorporate fashion pieces into my drawings, and that summed up my interaction with the fashion world.
 After awhile, I got a digital camera in order to take my own photos for reference.
 It was around this same time that I started working as a graphic designer near Portland, where I developed a hatred for stock photography.
 I started taking photos to use in my design projects, which is when I first started to personally explore photography as an art form.”